tervahagn/SL-DC-garlic-hub/docs/sql-repository-usage.md

 ```
 ### Summary
-The `Sql class provides a powerful foundation for building repositories with minimal code.
+The Sql class provides a foundation for building repositories with minimal code.
 By extending it, repositories like `UserMain` gain flexible, reusable CRUD operations and the ability to add custom queries tailored to specific modules.
 This approach reduces duplication and promotes a clean, modular structure in your application.